-Article 13.
+Article 17.
 Central authority

-- Each State Party shall designate a central authority at the time of ratification, acceptance, approval or accession to this Convention.
-The central authority shall be responsible for sending and receiving requests made in accordance with the provisions of this Convention. - Where a State Party has a special region or territory with a separate system, it may designate a distinct central authority that shall have the same function for that region or territory.26 - 33.
-Where a State Party has a distinct central authority responsible for sending or receiving request made in accordance with specific parts of this Convention, it may designate a distinct central authority that shall have the same function for the relevant parts of this Convention. - At the request of one or more States Parties, consultations may be held among central authorities on matters related to the application of this Convention. - 45.
+- 1. Each State Party shall designate a central authority at the time of ratification, acceptance, approval or accession to this Convention.
+The central authority shall be responsible for sending and receiving requests and information in accordance with the provisions of this Convention. - 2.
+Where a State Party has a special region or territory with a separate system, it may designate a distinct central authority that shall have the same function for that region or territory. - 3.
+Where a State Party has a distinct central authority responsible for sending or receiving request and information in accordance with specific parts of this Convention, it may designate a distinct central authority that shall have the same function for the relevant parts of this Convention. - 4.
+At the request of one or more States Parties, consultations may be held among central authorities on matters related to the application of this Convention. - 5.
 The depositary shall be notified of the designated central authority of each State Party at the time it deposits its instrument of ratification, acceptance, approval of or accession to this Convention.
-A list of designated central authorities shall be shared and updated annually.on a regular basis.27
+A State Party subsequently may, at any time and in the same manner, change the terms of their declaration.
+A list of designated central authorities shall be shared and updated on a regular basis.

-Article 14.
+Article 18.
 Channel of communication and single points of contact

-- Requests made in accordance with this Convention and theany communication related thereto shall be addressed to the central authorities designated by the States Parties.28 - The requirement in paragraph 1 shall be without prejudice to the right of a State Party to require that thesuch requests and communications-shall be addressed to it through diplomatic channels, and, in urgent circumstances, where the States Parties agree, through the International Criminal Police Organization.29 - 3.
-In order to facilitate the efficient communication regarding the execution of an individual request made in accordance with this Convention, each State Party shall, without prejudice to article 13, paragraph 1, 2, 3 and 34, identify a single point of contact within its competent law enforcement authorities.
-These persons or entities may liaise with each other on practical matters regarding the execution of such a request.
+- 1. Requests made in accordance with this Convention and any communication related thereto shall be addressed to the central authorities designated by the States Parties. - 2.
+Any State Party may at the time of signature, or at the time of ratification, acceptance, approval or accession, or at any later time thereafter declare in a communication addressed to the other Contracting States, that requests be addressed to it through diplomatic channels, and/or through the International Criminal Police Organization. - 3.
+In order to facilitate the efficient communication regarding the execution of an individual request made in accordance with this Convention, each State Party shall, without prejudice to article 17, paragraph 1, 2, 3 and 4, identify a single point of contact within its competent law enforcement authorities.
+These points of contact may liaise with each other on practical matters regarding the execution of such a request.